Intimate

 WEDDINGS

-Wedding season is upon us and couples are busy plugging away at their wedding checklists.
-If you’re about 8-10 weeks out from your wedding date, you’re getting ready to mail your invitations.
-This is one of the most exciting moments in wedding planning, because you are finally unveiling the first major wedding detail…this lovely little announcement that gives a little hint at the tone of your marriage day!
+You’re in the middle of wedding planning and you finally decided on invitations.
+If you’re about 8-10 weeks out from your wedding date, you’re getting ready to slap a stamp on those babies and drop them in the mailbox.
+This is one of the most exciting moments in wedding planning, because you’re finally sharing this lovely announcement that gives a little hint at the tone of your event!
 Soon those RSVP’s will be rolling in and you’ll be moving on to the seating chart.

-…And then your RSVP date comes and goes and you realize a rather large chunk of your “honored guests” haven’t bothered to reply in any way, shape or form.
-Not only did they not send back the self addressed stamped envelope (how hard is it to write your name, check a box and pop it in the mailbox?), they also didn’t call, text, email, Facebook, Tweet….to tell you one way or another if they are coming.
-Your guest count is due at the caterers in a hot second.
+A few weeks later, your RSVP date comes and goes, and you realize a rather large chunk of your “honored guests” haven’t bothered to reply in any way, shape or form.
+Not only did they not send back the self addressed stamped envelope (how hard is it to write your name, check a box and pop it in the mailbox?) or go to the website to click attending or not attending (how much easier can you make it for them?!), they also didn’t call, text, email, Facebook, Tweet….to tell you one way or another if they’re coming.
+Your guest count is due to the caterer in a hot second.
 Mass frustration ensues.

 The first thing to realize is THIS WILL HAPPEN TO YOU!
 Sorry to be so in your face about it, but it’s true.
-It’s best to prepare yourself so you can fly over the frustration and rectify the situation as quickly and painlessly as possible.
+It’s best to prepare yourself so you can rectify the situation as quickly and painlessly as possible.

-So how do you deal with a guest that hasn’t RSVP’d?
-According to Emily Post’s Wedding Etiquette 6th Edition, you immediately get on the phone and ring them up.
-Put on your best smile and be kind and polite so your wedding bliss can be felt through the phone.
-Simply mention that you hope they received your wedding invitation and that you were just calling to check on the status of their RSVP.
+So what do you do when wedding guests don’t RSVP?
+According to Emily Post (and probably your wedding planner) you immediately get on the phone and call them.
+Put on a smile, and be kind and polite so your wedding bliss can be felt through the phone.
+Simply ask if they received your wedding invitation, and tell them you’re calling to check on the status of their RSVP.
 If you get a voicemail, let them know the time you need to hear back.
+Don’t be afraid to follow up if they haven’t responded within 24 hours.

 If you have a substantial list of non-RSVPers, elicit help from your parents and wedding party.
 Just make sure they are going to be gracious and kind to your tardy repliers!
 Remember, these people were on your guest list for a reason and the ultimate goal is to have them at your wedding!